 In order words, the approximated figures must be backward-looking and forward-looking, with management remaining conservative per the prudence principle with regard to how effective their operating adjustments will be.

-Bad Debt Journal Entry Example (Debit and Credit)
+Bad Debt Expense: Journal Entry Example (Debit and Credit)

 Suppose a company recorded $20 million in net revenue during fiscal year 2021.